bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ## Viewing variants

-**Questions:**
-* Scroll around and see if you can find a plausible SNV.
-What information are you using as evidence for this SNV?
+Scroll around and see if you can find a plausible SNV.
+* What information are you using as evidence for this SNV?
-* Some of the coloring options we used for viewing the previous sample (HCC1143) are not available for this NA12878 bam, such as *View as pairs* and *Color alignments by insert size and pair orientation*.
-Why is this?

-Navigate to position "chr21:19,790,758-19,790,965"
+Now navigate to position "chr21:19,790,758-19,790,965"

 ![Deletion at homopolymer site](https://github.com/bioinformaticsdotca/CSHL_2019/raw/master/images/IGV-nanopore-homopolymer-deletion.png)